Deep Time Detour

 From Giant Sequoias to the Pleistocene, 34 MYA-40,000 years ago

 In this final exhibit, the dinosaurs are long gone.
-Dramatically different life after the asteroid, from giant redwood forests to beasts of the Ice Age, now dominates.
+Dramatically different life dominates Colorado’s landscape, from giant redwood forests to beasts of the Ice Age.
 Murals transport visitors to the rich paleoecosystems of what is now Colorado’s Florissant National Monument, where ancient sequoias once stood and giant rhino-relatives roamed.
-A reconstructed Brontothere head overlooking the stump of a giant redwood tree will once again show how dramatically life in Colorado has changed.
+A reconstructed Brontothere head overlooking the stump of a giant redwood tree now shows how dramatically life in Colorado has changed.

 Finally, a life-sized replica of a Mesohippus introduces visitors to a small early horse ancestor.
-This dog-sized mammal had three-toed hooves and proportionally smaller ears than today’s equines, but was built to dwell in forests where it could browse on twigs, leaves, and fruit.
+This dog-sized mammal had three-toed hooves and proportionally smaller ears than today’s equines, and was adapted for life in forests where it browsed on twigs, leaves, and fruit.

 Estimated Costs